cmalven/generator-base/generators/craft/README.md

-# Craft 3 Generator
+# Craft CMS Generator

-This is a yeoman generator to generate a Craft 3 site.
+This is a yeoman generator to generate a Craft site.

 ## Dependencies